mdukle/assignment1/README.md

 ## Part 1: Python Programming Basics
 This part produced output that mimicked an echo in real-life.
 I followed the code snippet provided and used a for loop to iteratively go through the provided text, outputting the last three characters, then the last two, then the last one, followed by a period.
+I added each segment to a list and then printed the joined values in the list.

 #### Code snippet: